 An NSF facility for storing, curating, and studying ice cores from the glaciated regions of the world

 The National Science Foundation Ice Core Facility (NSF-ICF) — formerly the National Ice Core Laboratory (NICL) — is a facility for storing, curating, and studying meteoric ice cores recovered from the glaciated regions of the world.
 NSF-ICF provides scientists with the capability to conduct examinations and measurements on ice cores, and it preserves the integrity of these ice cores in a long-term repository for future investigations.

 Requests for samples from NSF-ICF are coordinated through the Science Director.
-Samples are available to any qualified investigator, but NSF-funded investigators may be given priority to certain core sections.
+Samples are available to investigators, but NSF-funded investigators may be given priority to certain core sections.
 Investigators must complete the SAMPLE REQUEST/FACILITY USE FORM and email it to the SMO at least four weeks in advance of their proposal submission deadline if the investigator plans to: